 How dare they question Hillary's health?

-Even though we know she's had a history of blood clots and deep vein uh thrombosis, that she's on cumidin, that she's had multiple falling incidents, and of course now we see her in a total complete and utter collapse.
+Even though we know she's had a history of blood clots and deep vein thrombosis, that she's on coumadin, that she's had multiple falling incidents.

-And uh anyway, joining us here is Dr. Ted Noel.
+And anyway, joining us here is Dr. Ted Noel.

-He trained at the Critical Care Center, and he's an anesthesiologist, and he practiced medicine now for 32 years in Orlando, including ten as the director of the Novomed Surgical Center.
+He trained at the Critical Care Center, and he's an anesthesiologist, and he practiced medicine now for 32 years in Orlando, including 10 as the director of the Nova Med Surgical Center.

 His opinion is pretty interesting, I think.

-Dr. Zudi Jasser's a former U.S. Navy medical officer staff physician to the U.S. Congress and Supreme Court.
+Dr. Zudi Jasser is a former U.S. Navy medical officer, staff physician to the U.S. Congress and Supreme Court.

 He currently serves in the private practice of internal medicine now for over 20 years.